letisiapangataa/letisiapangataa.github.io/posts/azure-power-bi-dashboard.md

 difficulty: "Difficult"
 ---

 This is an independently led **Applied Learning Project** of a Security Monitoring Dashboard, developed as part of a practical demonstration of cloud-native security integration.
-It builds upon my experience as a Cloud Solution Architect Intern at Microsoft, where I gained hands-on exposure to Microsoft’s cybersecurity solutions and the broader suite of Microsoft products, including the Power Platform.
+It builds upon my experience as a Cloud Solution Architect Intern at Microsoft, where I gained hands-on exposure to Microsoft’s cybersecurity solutions and the broader suite of Microsoft products.

 The project combines insights from real-world security engagements and my academic background in cybersecurity, data analytics, and cloud engineering, applying hands-on skills in threat modeling, **Azure Sentinel**, and **Power BI** developed through both industry, independent and tertiary education.